anuj7862/L-game/README.md

   - The L piece can be rotated or flipped during the move.
   - The piece must end in a different position from where it started, covering at least one square it did not previously cover.

-- **Neutral Piece Movement:**
+- **Black Piece Movement:**
-  - To move a neutral piece, a player picks it up and places it in an empty square anywhere on the board.
+  - To move a black piece, a player picks it up and places it in an empty square anywhere on the board.

 - **Overlap and Cover Rules:**
   - Pieces may not overlap or cover other pieces.